 For the most part, banks have been able to keep up with the times.
 While they traditionally move slowly, new ‘features’ like an international network of branch offices, the invention of ATMs and international wire transfers have gradually been added to the system.

 But at the end of the 20th century, computers and the internet started affecting just about every industry.
-Again, banks eventually changed their offerings to include the possibilities of new technologies, creating ways for people to manage their banking online, or adopting new payment methods for today’s increasingly cashless society.
+Again, banks' policies and procedures have changed to include the possibilities of new technologies, creating ways for people to manage their banking online, or adopting new payment methods for today’s increasingly cashless society.

 But there’s still a big problem that’s easy to overlook — most of these banks have been around for tens or sometimes even hundreds of years.
 Often having a long history of splits, mergers and acquisitions, today’s global giants like HSBC, JPMorgan Chase and BNP Paribas have large organizational structures with thousands of employees spread out over hundreds of multinational offices.